IBM-Cloud/intercom-nodejs/README.md

 8. Create a Twilio service by adding it in the catalog, inputting your Account SID and Auth Token, and binding the service to your app.

-9. Create a customer user provided service to store your DB reset credentials
+9. Create a user provided service to store your DB reset credentials
   ```sh
   $ cf cups CloudantCleanser -p '{"host":"https://YOUR_HOST_NAME.mybluemix.net/db/reset","username":"YOUR_USER_NAME","password":"YOUR_PASSWORD"}'
   ```